jaytcarlson/rice-mapping/README.md

 # rice-mapping
 ## Introduction
 Mapping rice paddies is difficult because regions ideal for this crop are also covered by clouds.
 Synthetic aperture radar sensors penetrate the clouds.
 Developing statistic probablities from this sensor is our method for large-scale rice paddy classification.

+Objective: This workfow demonstrates the ability to extract derivative statistical information from complex datasources, save those output data back into our system for use in secondary analysis.

 ### Requirements
 If using conda, run the following commands.